Note

 Goal: With the observations and noise we generate actions

 In the following task we define the actions for the initial exploration mode.
 As described before we can guide it by not letting it choose random actions but defining a base-bid on which we add a good amount of noise.
 In this way the initial strategy starts from a solution that we know works somewhat well.
-Define the respective base bid in the followin code.
-Remeber we are defining bids for a conventional power plant bidding in an Energy-Only-Market with a uniform pricing auction.
+Define the respective base bid in the following code.
+Remember we are defining bids for a conventional power plant bidding in an Energy-Only-Market with a uniform pricing auction.

 # we define the class again and inherit from the initial class just to add the additional method to the original class